On oil, Drexciya and building pressure

 To imagine Drexciya is to create Drexciya, and therefore to inhabit Drexciya.
 There is a kind of pressure that feels safe and good, and its creations are not exploited for extraction.
 There is much we ought to let rest: oil and Drexciya, for certain.
 I feel rested with Black Gold.

 Eilidh Akilade is a writer based in Glasgow.
-She is Intersections Editor at The Skinny and her writing can be found in publications such as gal-dem Dazed, and Extra Teeth, amongst others.
+She is Intersections Editor at The Skinny and her writing has been featured in publications such as MAP Magazine, Gutter, gal-dem, and Extra Teeth, amongst others.
 In 2022, she was awarded PPA's Scotland Young Journalist of the Year Award.

 Previous